Barn roof styles – which one is right for your timber framed project?

 Hip roof

-A hipped roof is a roof style characterised by slopes on all four sides, also called “hip rafters”, that converge at a ridge.
+A hipped roof, sometimes referred to as a Barn Hip Roof, is a style characterised by slopes on all four sides, also called “hip rafters”, that converge at a ridge.
 These slopes are typically of equal pitch, although variations are possible.
 Unlike a gable roof, a hipped roof does not have vertical gable ends.
 Instead, the ends of the roof have a trapezoidal shape, formed by the intersection of the sloping planes.
 The hip roof style offers a distinct and elegant look and provides several functional advantages.

 hip roof